ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 BC Tuition Information

-Bridgewater College is a private, religious institution, so it has the same tuition for students from Virginia as it does for residents from other states.
+Bridgewater College is a private, nonprofit institution, so it has the same tuition for residents of Virginia as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.